How to Visit the Majestic Cañón del Sumidero in Chiapas

 The “Christmas Tree” waterfall in Sumidero Canyon

-Another thing you will see inside the Sumidero Canyon tour is the Cave of Colors (“Cueva de Colores”) which houses an altar of the Virgin of Guadelupe and a ceiling rich in natural minerals that turned the roof pink!
+Another thing you will see inside the Sumidero Canyon tour is the Cave of Colors (“Cueva de Colores”), which houses an altar of the Virgin of Guadelupe and a ceiling rich in natural minerals that turned the roof pink!

 At some point, your boat guide will also point out the five viewpoints that you can visit on foot at the top of the canyon.
-They are La Ceiba, La Coyota, El Roblar, El Tepehuaje, and Los Chiapa, where you can eat at the restaurant with a magnificent view.
-The tallest canyon wall towers an astonishing 3,300 ft or 1,000 meters above while the depth of the water sinks down to 328 ft or 100 m.
+They are La Ceiba, La Coyota, El Roblar, El Tepehuaje, and Los Chiapa, where you can eat at a restaurant with a magnificent view.
+The tallest canyon wall towers an astonishing 3,300 ft or 1,000 meters above, while the depth of the water sinks down to 328 ft or 100 m.

-It’s here, where you will receive the last explanations from your boat guide before he climbs down to collect any tips.
-You will then get tied up next to a “boat tienda” – aka a mini-store on the water, where two hustling men will tempt you with beers or homemade micheladas and a variety of typical Mexican crisps and snacks smothered in hot sauce.
+You will then get tied up next to a “boat tienda” – aka a mini-store on the water, where two men will tempt you with beers or homemade micheladas and a variety of typical Mexican crisps and snacks smothered in hot sauce.
 I must say, it was pretty cool to sip on a michelada and enjoy the warm sun in such a unique place!

 Guadelupe Sanctuary and Cave of Colors (Cueva de Colores) inside Sumidero Canyon